-GD32F30x/GD32F403 series provides three boot modes, which can be selected by the BOOT0 bit and the BOOT1 pin to determine the boot option.
-When designing the circuit, run the user program, the BOOT0 pin cannot be left floating, it is recommended to connect a $10k\Omega$ resistor to GND; when running the System Memory to update the program, you need to connect the BOOT0 pin to high and the BOOT1 pin to low.
+The GD32F20x series provides three boot modes, which can be selected by the BOOT0 bit and the BOOT1 pin to determine the boot option.
+When designing the circuit, run the user program, the BOOT0 pin cannot be left floating, it is recommended to connect a $10k\Omega$ resistor to GND.
+When running the System Memory to update the program, you need to connect the BOOT0 pin to high and the BOOT1 pin to low.
 After the update is completed, the user program can be run after the BOOT0 is connected to a low level; the SRAM execution program is mostly used in the debugging status.

 The embedded Bootloader is stored in the system storage space for reprogramming the FLASH memory.
-In GD32F305xx/GD32F307xx/GD32F403xx devices, the Bootloader can interact with the outside world through USART0 (PA9 and PA10), USART1 (PD5 and PD6), USBFS (PA9, PA11 and PA12).
-In the GD32F303 (Flash<512kB) device, the Bootloader can interact with the outside world through USART0 (PA9 and PA10), and in the GD32F303 (Flash>512kB) device, the Bootloader can communicate with the outside world through USART0 (PA9 and PA10) USART1 (PA2 and PA3) interact.
-The details are shown in Table 2-3.
-Bootloader Interactive Interface.
+In the GD32F20x device, Bootloader can interact with the outside world through USART0(PA9 and PA10), USART1 (PD5 and PD6) or USBFS(PA9, PA10, PA11 and PA12).